Professional Chinese Translation Services

 Halifax provides professional Chinese translation services.

-Translation and editing, certified translation or Chinese interpreter, simultaneous or consecutive.
+Translation and editing, certified translation or Chinese interpreter, simultaneous or consecutive, online or live.
 We translate Chinese to English, Spanish, French, German, Italian, Russian, Albanian, Serbian and many other languages.

 Chinese is one of the widest-spoken languages in the world, and one of those we translate most.
 As a rising economic powerhouse with almost 1.4 billion inhabitants, China and the Chinese language are influential factors everywhere in the world.
 You can read below what our translator writes about the language.